What Does it Mean to Have Empathy?

 But why is empathy such a vital life skill?
 Well, not only does demonstrating empathy for the individual you are interacting comfort them by making them feel seen, heard, and understood, it makes us better, kinder, more “emotionally intelligent” human beings too.

-Moreover, if these factors weren’t reason enough to practice empathy, empathy also helps us better help others.
-It makes us better at our jobs, especially if our jobs involve interacting with and attempting to understand other people on a regular and sometimes fairly personal basis, as is the case in the life of a lawyer.
+If these factors weren’t reason enough to practice empathy, empathy also helps us better help others.
+Especially because our jobs involve interacting with and understanding other people on a fairly personal basis.

 Why is it Beneficial for a Lawyer to Be Empathetic?

 So, how do we practice empathy, both in our work lives and our personal lives?
-It’s one of those things that’s much easier said than done.
-A good first step is to listen.
-Really and truly listen, carefully and patiently.
-It sounds so simple, but for many of us, it can be easy to become distracted while listening to someone explain their problem or predicament, as is the impulse to interrupt or interject when we think we’ve understood the gist of their situation, or if we’ve been suddenly struck with inspiration and think we have an idea or piece of advice that will help them.
+It can be easier said than done.
+The first step is to listen.
+Really and truly listen.
+It sounds so simple, but for many of us, it can be easy to become distracted while listening to someone.
+The impulse is usually to interrupt or interject when we think we’ve understood the gist of their situation.
+Especially if we’ve been suddenly struck with inspiration and think we have an idea or piece of advice that will help them.

 The final step is deciding how to react to what the speaker has told us, and figuring out how we can help.
 To start, we recommend resisting the urge to pass judgement, and be cautious about offering advice — not just because you might say something they don’t want to hear, but also because sometimes the things we think are incredibly helpful, or even necessary, to say prove to be much less effective that we assume.
-It can make others to feel as though you see them as inferior or lacking in some way — perhaps too unintelligent to navigate their own life or oblivious to the severity of their situation — or as though you are trying to take away their autonomy to make their own decisions.
-Instead, we recommend a different tactic: ask the speaker what they need help with and ask how you can help, rather than assuming you know what is best for them.
+They may feel they lack the skills to navigate their own life or oblivious to the severity of their situation.
+It might also feel as if you are trying to take away their autonomy to make their own decisions.
+Because of this, we recommend a different tactic: ask the speaker what they need help with and ask how you can help, rather than assuming you know what is best for them.

 How Do I Implement Empathy Into My Law Office?